 The developmental sequence is a progression with which we all have experience.
 As infants, we progressed from lying on our backs (supine), to rolling, being face-down (prone), getting up on hands and knees (quadruped), ascending to tall kneeling (both knees down), moving to half-kneeling (one foot forward), to climbing and pulling ourselves upright, to standing, and then walking (ambulating).
 Plus a fair amount of falling in that process.
 Getting down and up off the ground, and moving around, continues to be a part of our daily existology (or should be).
 You’d be amazed at how many highly skilled athletes I’ve seen who looked like a train wreck when asked to flow through those positions and movements.
-It’s all about the ability to own the shape and position in which we put our bodies, and we will start The Athletic Assessment assessing this parameter.
+It’s all about the ability to own the shape and position in which we put our bodies, and we will start The Athletic Assessment by examining this parameter.

 The basic movement patterns will also all be familiar.
 They are squat, hinge, push (horizontal, vertical, etc.), pull (also multiple angles), twist, lunge, and locomote (walk, jog, run, sprint).
 We employ these in our exercises as well as general daily activities.
 It’s important that we have a reasonable (or higher) amount of proficiency in each of these patterns.
 We’ll address this in The Athletic Assessment as well.